oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 the Oscar code above just doesn't seem to be the correct approach for the SageMath power series model.

+In summary, we did not feel confident we could give an apples for apples comparison with SageMath, and have excluded it until we have a better understanding.

 ## Computation of the q-series in Magma

 Magma supports Puiseux series.
 As with Oscar, it requires one to specify the internal